-In a subsequent study examining the cognitive interpretation of the situations one was in, although the between individual correlation of energetic and tense arousal was the proto-typical null, the correlation between energetic and tense arousal within subjects reflected the level of challenge vs. threat perceived by the subjects (Wilt et al., 2011b).
+a subsequent study examining the cognitive interpretation of situations, although the between individual correlation of energetic and tense arousal was the prototypical null, the correlation between energetic and tense arousal within subjects was a reliable individual difference that reflected the level of challenge vs. threat perceived by the subjects (Wilt et al., 2011b).

-What we see within individuals is the complex interplay of affects, behaviors, cognitions and desires rising and falling over time and we observe the correlations of levels of these measures within individuals over time.
-Within individuals, the basic parameters are rates of change: How rapidly do action tendencies grow, how rapidly do they decay, and how do some actions inhibit others?
+What occurs within individuals is the complex interplay of affects, behaviors, cognitions and desires rising and falling over time and we observe the correlations of levels of these measures within individuals over time.
+Within individuals, the basic parameters are rates of change: how rapidly do action tendencies grow, how rapidly do they decay, and how do some actions inhibit others?
 The speed of growth in action tendencies presumably reflects differential sensitivities to the environmental contingencies of reward and punishment while the speed at which action tendencies decay reflects differential rates of habituation/adaptation/consummation.
+That is, what is stable within an individual is the rate at which he or she adapts to the environment.
+Stable traits are the derivatives of states.

 Most importantly, the predictions of the cta or DOA models is that motivation carries over from trial to trial, and that effort will increase following failure but be quenched by success.
 This observation is one of the more compelling predictions of the cta/DOA models.
-The immediate effect of success is to reduce effort on the subsequent trial, while the immediate effect of failure is to increase effort on the subsequent trial (Revelle and Michaels, 1976).
+Contrary to simple reinforcement theories, the immediate effect of success is to reduce effort on the subsequent trial, while the immediate effect of failure is to increase effort on the subsequent trial (Revelle and Michaels, 1976).
 This is clearly an adaptive response, because success signals that less effort is required, but failure signals that more effort is required.
 A somewhat similar prediction follows from the model of passive goal guidance (PGG) which considers the unconscious effect on goal seeking behavior of prior outcomes (Laran and Janiszewski, 2009).
+The longer term effect of reinforcement is to modify the S, E, C, and I matrices to reflect the pattern of successes and failures.